 Patients with diabetes usually suffer from elevated blood pressure.
 The DASH diet pattern is highly effective in type 2 diabetes patients to lower blood pressure.

-The USDA has made guidelines for these patients to add fibers, grains, and micronutrients to their diet.
-Diabetic patients are suggested to <7% of saturated fats control their cholesterol.
+The USDA has made guidelines for these patients to add fiber, grains, and micronutrients to their diet.
+Diabetic patients are suggested to <7% of saturated fats to control their cholesterol.
 The sweet food is also restricted.

 Since the DASH diet fulfills these patterns, chances are high that it can help in controlling diabetes.

 When blood pressure increases, the heart has to work hard to supply oxygenated blood in the body.
 This happens because blood-supplying arteries become less elastic.
 This stiffening of arteries can result in permanent damage which could cause organ failure and strokes.

 Using the DASH diet eating habits, patients suffering from a heart condition can control their blood pressure.
 Observations have shown that DASH eating habits lowered hospitalization and death of male heart patients.